DanielWeber-Sec/grc-security-portfolio/README.md

 # grc-security-portfolio
 This portfolio showcases a practical, end-to-end implementation of an Information Security Management System (ISMS) aligned with ISO 27001.

-It focuses on translating security requirements into structured governance, risk-based decision-making, and implementable controls in a real-world business context.
+It focuses on translating security requirements into structured governance, risk-based decision-making, and implementable controls in a realistic business environment.

 ![ISMS Overview](./assets/isms-overview.png)